Michael Gregor (aircraft engineer): United States

 After the Soviet takeover of Georgia in 1921, he went in exile to the United States where he would naturalize in 1926.
 Having briefly worked for a minor aviation factory in Rhode Island, Grigorashvili, by then known as Gregor, was recruited as an aircraft designer by the Dayton-Wright Company in 1921, Curtiss-Wright in 1923, Seversky Aircraft Company in 1932 and Chase Aircraft in the 1940s where he worked until 1953.
 In 1934, Gregor founded his own firm Gregor Aircraft which constructed an original light plane GR-1.

 Canada

-Two years later, Gregor was employed by the Canadian Car and Foundry and designed FDB-1 biplane fighter.
+Two years later, Gregor was employed by the Canadian Car and Foundry and designed the FDB-1 biplane fighter.
 Despite being an advanced and innovative design, incorporating all-metal construction with flush riveting, retractable undercarriage and a sleek shape, the FDB-I was overtaken by events and, after being unable to find a buyer, was lost in a fire in 1945.
 Despite that, Gregor became one of the founders of the Canadian aviation industry.